 - 13 Acne

 - 15 Other Potential Benefits of CBD Hemp Oil

-- 26 Does CBD Show Up On Drug Tests?
+- 23 Does CBD Oil Show Up On Drug Tests?

 The cannabinoids found in both CBD and THC oil mimic the endocannabinoids that our bodies naturally produce.
 Endocannabinoids are compounds that help regulate vital functions such as sleep, anxiety, pain regulation, and other important functions.
 Whether the body produces them or they are obtained from the cannabis plant, cannabinoids facilitate communication on a cellular level between cells to trigger various bodily processes.
 Therefore, a deficiency of cannabinoids can result in a system thrown out of balance, manifesting in unwanted symptoms and other health complications.